Kanda Naal Mudhal: Soundtrack

 The soundtrack composed by Yuvan Shankar Raja, features 6 tracks with lyrics written by Thamarai.
 The album was released on 17 October 2005 at Taj Connemara Hotel.
-The Carnatic song Kanda Naal Mudhalai was remixed for the film.
+The Carnatic song "Kanda Naal Mudhalai" was remixed for the film.
 Singer Subhiksha Rangarajan was 15 when she recorded the song.
 Behindwoods wrote "Yuvan’ music has got to do something in this movie and it could be a big reason for the success of the movie.
 From, his side he has done an excellent job".

 Critical reception

-Rediff wrote "The fresh treatment and Priya's conviction are evident.
+Rediff.com wrote "The fresh treatment and Priya's conviction are evident.
 But what goes against the film is its script."
 The Hindu wrote "From the title to the treatment everything about Duet Movies' `Kanda Naal Mudhal' glistens with a poetic touch, and first-time filmmaker Priya V. proves with each frame that she's here to stay.
 Boy-girl tussles leading to love are not new to cinema.
 But plaudits to the way Priya weaves her story and characters into an enjoyable film!"
 Sify wrote "Kanda Naal Mudhal directed by debutant Priya V is in good taste without a shred of vulgarity, violence or risque comedy that has become the bane of Tamil cinema.
-Priya deserves a pat on her back for weaving a gossamer romance like her mentor Mani sir did in Mounam Ragam or Alaipayuthe.
+Priya deserves a pat on her back for weaving a gossamer romance like her mentor Mani sir did in [Mouna Ragam] or [Alai Payuthey].
 But the film has its own minor drawbacks mostly in narration and lags especially in the second half".
+Lajjavathi of Kalki praised the performances and characterisation of actors, Sriram's cinematography, Yuvan's music but panned the placement of songs and concluded saying even if it is a commercial film, Priya has followed a quality and style.
+With producers like Prakash Raj in search, anything becomes possible.
+Chennai Online wrote "In her debut effort - after an apprenticeship with Maniratnam and some work on the small screen - Priya, who's scripted and directed the film, makes a sincere attempt to provide a clean family entertainer sans vulgarity, overt glamour, double-entendres, item numbers and fights.
+While the early part of the love-triangle moves at a steady pace with subtle humour weaved in, the script in the second half could certainly have been worked to better advantage".